marq24/ha-goecharger-api2/README.md

 Use the following steps for a manual configuration by adding the custom integration using the web interface and follow instruction on screen:

-- Go to `Configuration -> Integrations` and add "Waterkotte" integration
+- Go to `Configuration -> Integrations` and add "go-eCharger APIv2 Connect" integration
-- Provide the IP address (or hostname) of your Waterkotte Heatpump web server
+- Provide the IP address (or hostname) of your go-eCharger web server
-- Select the Interface-Type of your Waterkotte (when you need to provide the user & password 'waterkotte' to login via your app/browser, then select `EcoTouch Mode`)
-- Select the number of TAGs that can be fetched in a single call to your device (older devices might need to adjust this value - for my in 2022 installed Waterkotte 75 is totally fine)
-- Provide area where the heatpump is located
+- Provide area where the wallbox is located

-After the integration was added you can use the 'config' button to adjust your settings and you can additionally modify the update intervall
+After the integration was added you can use the 'config' button to adjust your settings, you can additionally modify the update interval

-Please note, that most of the available sensors are __not__ enabled by default.
+Please note, that some of the available sensors are __not__ enabled by default.

 ---